Northeast Italy: Historical names

-Venetia et Histria, an old region of Italy at the time of Roman Empire, refers to Veneto, Trentino, Friuli-Venezia Giulia, East Lombardy and Istria; it was named after the people of Veneti, who inhabited that region, and who are still largely the main ethnic group of the Italian area (other main ethnic groups include Friulani in the east, mostly in Udine province; Ladins in the Dolomites are between Veneto and Trentino-Alto Adige/Südtirol; Germans in South Tyrol; and Slovene minorities on the border with Slovenia and in the city of Trieste); while after 1947 Venetian/Istrian Italians are just a minority in Slovenian and Croatian Istria.
+Venetia et Histria, an old region of Italy at the time of the Roman Empire, refers to Veneto, Trentino, Friuli-Venezia Giulia, East Lombardy and Istria; it was named after the people of Veneti, who inhabited that region, and who are still largely the main ethnic group of the Italian area (other main ethnic groups include Friulani in the east, mostly in the Udine province; Ladins in the Dolomites, between Veneto and Trentino-Alto Adige/Südtirol; Germans in South Tyrol; and Slovene minorities on the border with Slovenia and in the city of Trieste); after 1947, Venetian/Istrian Italians became a minority in Slovenian and Croatian Istria.
 Roman Venetia et Histria was originally created by Augustus as the tenth regio in 7 AD alongside the nine other regiones.
 The region had been one of the last regions of Italy to be incorporated into the Roman Empire.
 It was later renamed by Diocletian the VIII provincia Venetia et Histria in the third century.
-Its capital was at Aquileia, and it stretched geographically from the Arsia River in the east in what is now Croatia to the Abdua in the current Italian region of Lombardy and from the Alps to the Adriatic Sea.
-Venetia, a region which indicated the old land provinces of the Republic of Venice from river Adda to river Isonzo, and is sometimes still used today to indicate this territory together with Trentino and Trieste.
+Its capital was at Aquileia, and it stretched geographically from the Arsia River in the east (in what is now Croatia) to the Abdua in the current Italian region of Lombardy, and from the Alps to the Adriatic Sea.
+Venetia—a region which indicated the old land provinces of the Republic of Venice from river Adda to river Isonzo—is sometimes still used today to indicate this territory together with Trentino and Trieste.